shrinerb/shrine/README.md

 ## Background jobs

-Unlike other uploading libraries, Shrine embraces that putting phases of file upload into background jobs is essential for scaling and good user experience, so it ships with `background_helpers` plugin which makes backgrounding really
+Shrine is the first uploading library designed from day one to be used with background jobs.
+Backgrounding parts of file upload is essential for scaling and good user experience, and Shrine provides a `background_helpers` which makes it really easy to plug in your backgrounding library:
-easy:

 ```rb
 Shrine.plugin :background_helpers